AhmedAbuelnour/Flaminco/Flaminco.RabbitMQ.Amqp/README.md

 ### Connection Management

-The `AmqpConnectionProvider` service manages RabbitMQ connections and channels:
+MassTransit manages the RabbitMQ connections and automatically creates and recovers channels when required.

-- Connections are created on-demand and cached
-- Channels are cached for each queue
-- Connections and channels are automatically recovered after failures
-- Resources are properly disposed when the application shuts down

 ## Contributing